 Next time around I’ll probably wait until after the spinoff before buying, and will expect an even deeper selloff in the early weeks and months.
 I’ve been keeping a casual eye on a few active spinoffs, and most recently am intrigued by RR Donnelley’s plan to spinoff into three companies, which has been in the works for more than a year, but is likely to finally take place soon (probably October).

 In a world of high-frequency trading, the methodical approach and glacial pace of spinoffs is a welcome option, and one that just might give the patient investor an edge.

-Update: As expected, the government did commit to the full order of EBS’s anthrax vaccine.
+Update as of December 2016: As expected, the government did commit to the full order of EBS’s anthrax vaccine.
 The current market rally seems tenuous to me at best, so I sold half of my position in EBS on December 9 at $32.85, and then sold the remaining half one week later at $36.63, bringing the total gain to 17% in just under 5 months.
 My position in APVO has rebounded quite a bit on recent news of positive clinical results, but remains ~20% down.

 Update as of July 2018: APVO did indeed recover, and I sold my position in July 2018 at $4.96, a 56% increase from the time of the spinoff.